farlee2121/FsSpec/doc/Requirement Exploration.md

 - idea: maybe leverage aliases and a static analyzer to add compile errors that circumvent the spec

 GOAL: Explore performance improvements via eliminating reflection / moving meta-programming to compile-time
+- Structs would be an efficient wrapper for primitive types.
+I'd need to consider how to keep the interface consistent across

 GOAL: Generate typescript validators to prevent code duplication in UIs

 GOAL: Spec inheritance / Implicit spec mapping
 - REQ: Offer an operator for "upcasting" a spec to a less restrictive spec (e.g. a number 1 to 5 is a natural number)
 - GOAL: allow more restrictive spec with an explicit child relationship be passed as an instance of the less restrictive spec
-- GOAL: remove the need for explicit relationships to perform upcasting
+- GOAL?: remove the need for explicit relationships to perform upcasting
 - GOAL: allow users to configure mapping behavior (none, explicit, implicit, custom policy?)

 Possible: Explore more strict Design by Contract enforcement.
 Perhaps at the function level